gorgbus/Classic-Heisting-Reborn/README.md

 I will try to keep the mod working after every new update release if it will be possible

-As said its still WIP but only from the ui side (I'm trying to restore as much of old ui as possible), gameplay side is probably done if I won't encounter any bugs also don't expect me to fix AI related things im not that type of guy
+As said its still WIP but only from the ui side (I'm trying to restore as much of old ui as possible), gameplay side is probably done if I won't encounter any bugs